opalmedapps/opal-app/README.md

 npm install -g gulp
 ```

-Gulp is in charging of automating a lot of the build process such as minifying html/css/javascript, compressing images,
+Gulp is in charge of automating a lot of the build process such as minifying html/css/javascript, compressing images,
 and removing debug statements.

 8) (**WINDOWS AND LINUX ONLY**) Change build script to only build Android distribution